danielawoke/clocker/README.md

 <h2>Preview</h2>

-<div>clocker is a standard formun based on entirely on recency, hence its name.</div>
+<div>clocker is a standard formun based on entirely on recency</div>
 <br>

 ![image|1](https://github.com/user-attachments/assets/c8a4dede-7264-4b3c-bdcb-4d44a1f40268)